Poetry Project: History

+Directors and staff at the Poetry Project have included Bernadette Mayer, Bob Holman, Diya Vij, Ron Padgett, Eileen Myles, Patricia Spears Jones, Jessica Hagedorn, Ed Friedman, Gillian McCain, Anselm Berrigan, Stacy Szymaszek, Simone White, Laura Henriksen, Kyle Dacuyan, Kay Gabriel, and the current Director, Nicole Wallace.

+The Poetry Project was a key community hub for the so-called 'second generation' of the New York School of poets.

+The Poetry Project's archive was acquired by the Library of Congress in 2007, and the library is still in the process of cataloguing and digitizing the wealth of material.
+The archive contains around 40,000 hours of audio and visual recordings, as well as ephemera including posters, correspondence, financial information, and other material.

 Publications

+The Poetry Project Newsletter is currently the main publishing output of the Poetry Project.
+It has been published since 1972, and publishes poems, reviews, interviews, essays, art criticism and remembrances.
+Significant writers published in the Poetry Project Newsletter include Eileen Myles, Bernadette Mayer, Joe Brainard, Ernesto Cardenal, Ted Berrigan, Dennis Cooper, Juliana Huxtable, Alice Notley, and Hannah Black.

 The Poetry Project's first publication was The Genre of Silence, published in 1966 by Joel Oppenheimer.
 The publication was required by the terms of the federal grant which funded the Project in its early years.
 At the time, Oppenheimer noted that the money would be better spent supporting The World, which was already extant.

-The World was a little magazine published from the winter of 1966 onward, and was heavily attached to the Poetry Project.
+The World was the Poetry Project’s literary magazine published from 1966 until 2002.
 Writing from The World was published in The World Anthology of 1969, and Out of This World: An Anthology of the St. Mark's Poetry Project 1966-1991.
+Readings from the Poetry Project appeared on The World Record, recorded in 1981.

-Unnatural Acts was a magazine produced from Bernadette Mayer's workshops between 1971 and 1974.
+Unnatural Acts was a magazine produced from Bernadette Mayer's workshops taught at the Poetry Project between 1971 and 1974.
 Unnatural Acts contained poems with no attribution and was a kind of 'group project' by the workshop participants and Mayer.

-The Poetry Project Newsletter is currently the main publishing output of the project.
-It has been published since 1972, and publishes poems, criticism, reviews, interviews and essays.

 The Recluse was an annual literary magazine that ran from 2014 to 2022 and was published by the Poetry Project.

-House Party is an online digital publication by the Poetry Project.
-Footnotes publishes material, current and archival, from workshops held at the Project.
-Neighbird is another digital publication of poetry from the Project.